Personal web page : http://iramis.cea.fr/Pisp/pascal.salieres/

 More : http://attolab.fr/

-The student will first generate XUV attosecond pulses using an intense Titanium:Sapphire laser (ATTOLab Excellence Equipment), and then use them to investigate the ionization dynamics of molecular gases: electron ejection, electronic rearrangements in the ion, charge migration, quantum decoherence…
+The student will first generate XUV attosecond pulses using an intense Titanium:Sapphire laser (ATTOLab Excellence Equipment).
+These ultrashort pulses will then be used to investigate the ionization dynamics of molecular gases: electron ejection, electronic rearrangements in the ion, charge migration, quantum decoherence…

 Detailed summary :

 With such attosecond pulses, it becomes possible to investigate the fastest dynamics in matter, i.e., electronic dynamics that occur naturally on this timescale.
 Attosecond spectroscopy thus allows studying fundamental processes such as photo-ionization, in order to answer questions such as: how long does it take to remove one electron from an atom or a molecule?
-The measurement of such tiny ionization delays is currently a “hot topic” in the scientific community.
-In particular, the study of the ionization dynamics close to resonances gives access to detailed information on the atomic/molecular structure, such as the electronic rearrangements in the remaining ion upon electron ejection .
+How does the electronic cloud rearrange?
+What amount of quantum entanglement is created by photoionization?
+These questions are currently “hot topics” because time-resolved experimental observations are now feasible.
+In particular, it is now possible not only to measure in real time the buildup of a resonance , but also to reconstruct the 3D movie of electron ejection .

 The objective of the thesis is first to generate attosecond pulses with duration and central frequency adequate for the excitation of various molecular systems.
 The objective is then to measure the instant of appearance and the angular distribution of the charged particles, electrons and ions.
 These spatial and temporal informations will allow the reconstruction of the full 3D movie of the electron ejection, as well as of the hole migration in the ion leading to fragmentation.
 Finally, quantum decoherence, e.g., induced by ion-photoelectron entanglement, will be studied using a new technique recently demonstrated in our laboratory .